 During the Visit

-Visitors must remain socially distanced, at least 6 feet apart, from the resident during the visit.
-Touching, hugging and kissing of the resident are not permitted per state regulations.
+Visitors should remain socially distanced, at least 6 feet apart, from the resident during the visit.

 There will be a staff member available for questions prior to and during your visit.